zine-eddine303/obsidian-notes/Study Notes/IELTS/Tips from the 11h video.md

 *This is only applicable to this type of task 2 questions*
 1. **Paraphrase the question statement (this is th question statement => "Nowadays more task at home and work are being performed by robots")**:
    State the same ideas using different words, you can do this using synonims and/or change the structure of the sentence
-2. **Briefly answer answer each question**: Use the 2 ideas that you generated in the demo and turn them into a sentence, like this for example: *This is due to advancements in technology and it should be seen as a positive developement because it reduces a person's workload*
+2. **Briefly answer answer each question**: Use the **2 ideas** that you generated in the demo and turn them into a sentence, like this for example: *This is due to advancements in technology and it should be seen as a positive developement because it reduces a person's workload*
 3. **Put it all together**: example: *Robotics increasingly play a role both in the home and the workplace.
 This is due to advancements in technology and it should be seen as a positive developement because it reduces a person's workload*
+4. ==**Don't list many ideas:**== the ideas that you mention in the intoductions must match with the ideas that are in the body, you cant list 3 or 4 ideas in the intorduction and talk about only two of them in the body, preferably pick only 1 idea per answer.